-Dr. Natalia García Montaner, specialist in Gynaecology and Obstetrics at Teladoc Health, answers our questions about miscarriage, a situation faced by many couples but, if it occurs in a healthy couple, does not necessarily prevent the pregnancy from being carried to term in subsequent pregnancies.
+Dr. Natalia García Montaner, specialist in Gynaecology and Obstetrics at Teladoc Health, answers our questions about miscarriage, a situation faced by many couples and expatriates.
+We hope to provide some answers to couples who are going through it, which can be very difficult to deal with when you are away from home and family.
+Moreover, in a healthy couple, a miscarriage does not prevent the next pregnancy from being carried to term.

 When is a miscarriage considered to be a spontaneous abortion and how often does it occur?

 A miscarriage occurs when a pregnancy is lost spontaneously before the 22nd week of pregnancy, without any intentional manoeuvre.
 It occurs in about 15% of pregnancies, 85% of which occur before 12 weeks.
 The frequency decreases as the weeks progress and it is considered that after week 7, with a normal ultrasound scan, the probability of miscarriage is less than 5%.

 In 40-60% of cases the embryo in a miscarriage has genetic abnormalities, and the main factor related to this is maternal age: the risk of miscarriage increases with age, being 11-15% in women between 20 and 34 years, 25% between 35 and 39 years, 51% in the 40-44 age group and 93% in those over 45 years.